ProjectLibertyLabs/siwf/docs/src/Actions/Response.md

 4. Test that the `proof` validates according the to [W3C Verifiable Credentials Specification](https://www.w3.org/TR/vc-data-model-1.1/#verification)

-## Graph Encryption Key Credential
+#### Graph Encryption Key Credential

 If the user has permitted access to their private social graph per the request for `VerifiedGraphKeyPairCredential`, `credentials` will have a entry with `type` including `VerifiedGraphKeyPairCredential`.
 This is an `x25519` key pair for use with the `curve25519xsalsa20poly1305` encryption algorithm from the [NaCl Library](http://nacl.cr.yp.to).
 For more information on how the Graph data is structured after decryption, see the [DSNP Specification](https://spec.dsnp.org/DSNP/UserData.html).

 This key pair is PII and should be stored with care, but must be stored to read the user's private graph.
+This credential does not need a proof.

 ### Example Credential